 So now you may have learned not to react or to seek revenge when they pull a new stunt, that causes you to feel angry, you can not control what they do, you can control how long you hold onto that anger and how you let it affect you.

 You go through three emotional feelings when people provoke you in any way, first is the anger when they provoke you.
 Then comes the rage when you want to react, then if you react comes to the resentment as you feel bad for how you reacted or held onto that anger.

-When you understand they have a disorder, narcissistic personality disorder, you start to take a step back and reevaluate your perspective on it, they don’t have the emotional intelligence to think or feel like others do, they live in constant fear, and fear holds them back, that others will view them for who they indeed are, they act out to make you fear them, and with that fear they keep control over you, they do not have the capacity to put themselves in other shoes, they are quite foolish as they can not find their inner happiness, and have to destroy others, when you realise this then you will start to pity them, you’ll want them nowhere near you.
+When you understand they have a disorder, narcissistic personality disorder, you start to take a step back and reevaluate your perspective on it, they don’t have the emotional intelligence to think or feel like others do, they live in constant fear, and fear holds them back, that others will view them for who they indeed are, they act out to make you fear them.
+With that fear they keep control over you, they do not have the capacity to put themselves in other shoes.
+They are quite foolish as they can not find their inner happiness, and have to destroy others when you realise this then you will start to pity them, you’ll want them nowhere near you.
 But most get to a point you feel sorry for them.